filipefigcorreia/guidelines-for-thesis-writing/README.md

 * *Avoid referring to sections as "sub-sections".* Irrespective of how deep they appear in the document structure, it suffices to refer to them as "sections".

 * *Write compound adjectives with a hyphen.* A [compound adjective](https://www.woodwardenglish.com/lesson/compound-adjectives-in-english/) is a combination of two or more words acting as a single idea.
 The words in a compound adjective should be linked through a hyphen.
-For example, “high-level analysis” instead o “high level analysis”.
+For example, “high-level analysis” instead of “high level analysis”.

 * *Use "that" and "which" in different cases.* Use "that" for restrictive clauses (essential to the sentence's meaning) and "which" for non-restrictive clauses (which add non-essential information).
 For example: “The method that we selected...” vs. “The method, which was developed in 2019, ...”.
 See https://english.stackexchange.com/a/490277